-Immediately following this project, a construction project to build a phosphorus polishing facility and discharge pipeline to the Flint River began and will be complete in the fall of 2020.
-When complete, this project provides a total of 24 mgd discharge capacity and gives CCWA the ability to begin using our "B2" permit limits which allows for up to 6.6 mgd of discharge to the Flint River.
+Immediately following this project, a construction project to build a phosphorus polishing facility and discharge pipeline to the Flint River began and was completed in 2020.
+This project provides a total of 24 mgd discharge capacity and gives CCWA the ability to begin using our "B2" permit limits which allows for up to 6.6 mgd of discharge to the Flint River.